6 Potty Training Methods: Which One is Best?

-Let’s review six toilet training methods to find the pros and cons of each so your child will find potty training success as soon as possible!
+Let’s review six toilet training methods to find the pros and cons of each so you can pick the best potty training method and your child will find potty training success as soon as possible!

 The timer method requires parents to allot a lot of time to toilet training.
 Days to weeks in fact.
 It’s considered to be a “potty training boot camp.”

 One of the key components of this method is to help your child realize he or she has to go.
 The best way to do this is by asking your child if they need to use the potty each time the timer goes off.
 You also want to take them to the bathroom each time.
 The timer method helps children get into the routine of going to the bathroom, plus helping them recognize the “to go” feeling.

 For parents with an easy-going, cooperative child, the timer method works wonders!
 Many parents are singing praises about this method with their children.
 However, if your child is easily distracted or becomes frustrated with following a timer, you may need to try another potty training method.

 The reward system is all about positive reinforcement.
 Each time your child successfully uses the potty, they need to be rewarded.
 This method, however, needs to be combined with one of the other training methods.

 Some incentive ideas you can use for a reward system include: